LSSTDESC/rail/docs/source/rail_stages/estimation.rst

 Estimation is a type of RAIL stage which uses photometric data to generate photometric redshift pdfs, both for individual galaxies and entire catalogs.
+Estimation stages use estimators to produce per-galaxy photo-z PDFs, summarizers to produce redshift distributions, and classifiers to produce per-galaxy IDs for tomographic binning.

 .. flowchart